biosustain/cameo/docs/development.rst

     if solution.status == 'optimal':
         # proceed

-In our personal opinion, we believe that the more pythonic way is to raise an Exception if the problem could not be solved.
+In order to avoid users accidentally working with non-optimal solutions, cameo will raise an exception instead.

 .. code-block:: python